What does a clinical rehabilitation counselor do?

 The deadline to apply for admission in the fall semester is listed on the CRMH website

-Some of the materials expected for the CRMH application are the same as those required by the graduate school, which can be accessed here.
+Some of the materials expected for the CRMH application are the same as those required by the graduate school, which can be accessed on the Graduate Admissions site.
 The program also requires additional essay questions as a supplement to the standard application.

 You may use employers or professional contacts who can speak to your character and potential to succeed in a graduate degree program.
 These may include clergy, teachers, mentors, supervisors, coaches, community leaders, or politicians.

 What is the acceptance rate for the program?